MikeCookDev/100daysofcode/README.md

 Day 68: Practiced more on JavaScript and building a few random generator projects.

 Day 69: Worked on a small JavaScript project using math and combining strings.

+Day 70: Unexpected break to deal with some holiday stuff, but back at it an studying conitional statements.